The Truth About Hearing Aids

 Digital Hearing Aid Technology Levels

-We also offer hearing instruments that you can combine with sound therapy for tinnitus treatment and sync with your iPhone including several ReSound products.
+We also offer several ReSound products, including the ReSound Nexia™, that can be combined with sound therapy for tinnitus treatment.
 Though small, these devices are powerful and very easy to use.
-Please visit our iPhone Resound hearing aids page to learn more.
+Resound hearing aids provide reliable performance and unparalleled comfort.
+Resound hearing aids are widely recognized for several key features and qualities including sound quality, connectivity, Smart Technology, customization, and comfort and design.
+Please visit our Resound hearing aids page to learn more.

 Lyric: A Revolution in Hearing Technology

-Sound Relief Hearing Center is proud to be one of the select offices in the United States to offer Lyric.
-It is the only extended wear hearing aid that is 100% invisible.
-We position Lyric completely inside the ear canal where it uses the ear’s natural anatomy to funnel sound to the eardrum.
-This unique design and placement help reduce background noise and feedback, providing exceptionally natural sound quality.
+Sound Relief Tinnitus & Hearing Center is proud to be one of the select offices in the United States to offer Lyric.
+It is the only extended-wear hearing aid that is 100% invisible.
+We position Lyric completely inside the ear canal, where it uses the ear’s natural anatomy to funnel sound to the eardrum.
+This unique design and placement helps reduce background noise and feedback, providing exceptionally natural sound quality.

 Lyric is not appropriate for all patients.
-To find out if you could benefit from Lyric, schedule a screening and risk-free trial with Sound Relief Hearing Center by contact us online or give us a call at 720-344-7600.
+To find out if you could benefit from Lyric, schedule a screening and risk-free trial with Sound Relief Tinnitus & Hearing Center by contacting us online or calling (720) 344-7600.

 Learn more by visiting our Lyric hearing page.